 Part 2 - The 2020 COVID pandemic:

 (All data involved in creating the graph is available here.)

 The same phenomenon was observed during the COVID crash in March 2020.
-Investors pulled out a lot of money from the equity market via mutual funds just after the crash happened.
+Investors pulled out a lot of money from the equity market via mutual funds just after the crash.
 The strange part about this crash was that the markets recovered relatively quickly.
 But even though the markets bounced back, still there were no large inflows of money into equity funds.
 (View complete data and analysis here.)

-These findings show that many investors who liquidated their equity holdings in the COVID crisis did not reenter the market in the following months even after the market bounced back, which resulted in investors missing out on massive subsequent gains.
+These findings show that many investors who liquidated their equity holdings in the COVID crisis did not reenter the market in the following months even after the market bounced back, which resulted in investors missing out on subsequent massive gains.

 Why Investors Lost Out In 2008 and 2020

 According to Buffett, even though it would have been difficult to do, the prudent investor in both situations should have been buying (greedy) while others panicked around them (fearful) and vice versa.
 However, most investors followed the crowd, being greedy (buying securities) while times were excellent but fearful (selling securities) as prices started falling (selling securities).
 It’s particularly telling to note that this fear extended past when the market began recovering, and these investors would have made significant gains if they’d been willing to buy again.

 This scenario may be due to a couple of significant factors:

 - Fear: It isn’t easy to do the opposite of what the crowd is doing.
 As discussed before, there is safety in the crowds.
 When everyone around you is screaming that it’s the end of the world, you might begin to think that it is.
 Also, it’s easy to be afraid of the past repeating itself.
 Investors who have lived through the Dotcom bust and the 2008 financial crisis would be more risk-averse due to these past experiences.